microsoft/azure-devops-engineering-extensions/README.md

 npm test
 ```

-To try the task without installing it on a pipeline, the file .\js\pullRequestInsightsExtension\pullRequestInsightsTask\tests\_\_e_to_e_tests\_\_\invokeTest.js
+To run any task E2E w/o installing it on a pipeline:
-can be run to invoke an end to end test.
-Before running the test, all variables should be set within the test in order to simultate the environment configurations the extension
-would access when running as a task within a pipeline.
-To run the test, enter the pullRequestInsightsTask folder and run

 ```
-node C:\azure-pipelines-prinsights\pullRequestInsightsTask\tests\_\_e_to_e_tests\_\_\invokeTest.js
+npm run e2e:prinsights
 ```
+Note: E2E test(s) will fail by default with 401 errors as the restclients are not authenticated without providing correct credentials.
+Change E2E test code to supply correct credentials to test the scenario.

 Packaging: